 The Black Dog: You’ll want to take a walk along downtown Nantucket’s quaint, cobblestone streets.
 Be sure to stop in at The Black Dog, which true to its name is a haven for dogs and their owners.
 The owner was super sweet and gave Roscoe lots of treats and love.

-Dog-Friendly Places to Stay in Nantucket
+Dog-Friendly Hotels in Nantucket

-Brass Lantern Inn: This quaint bed and breakfast welcomes four-legged friends in select rooms for an addition $25 a night.
+Brass Lantern Inn: This quaint bed and breakfast welcomes four-legged friends in select rooms for an additional $25 a night.
 The inn provides a dog bed, bowls, and even a gated dog run alongside the property.
 A lovely breakfast spread is available in the morning, which you can enjoy with your pup on the outdoor terrace.
 Note, however, that the walls are thin and the dog-friendly rooms are all in the same wing of the house.
 So if your dog is like mine and whines until he can “play” with the other dogs he hears, it may not be the best choice.

 Getting to Nantucket with a Dog